A Guide to Interview Preparation

 Prepare questions

-"Does the company have any major projects on right now"
+"Does the company have any major projects in the pipeline in the present"

-Know what your salary expectations are.
+Be aware of your salary expectations

 Additional Information